Loading Now

 Bad Dreams

 As stated above bad dreams are from Shaitan.
-Prophet Muhammad (pbuh) told us what to do upon seeing a bad dream.
-“So when one of you sees a dream which he does not like, he should spit on his left side three times, seek refuge with Allah from Shaitan thrice, and change the side which he was lying (Sahih Muslim) and in another narration in Muslim, Prophet Muhammad (pbuh) told us if we spit three times and seek refuge from Allah then it (the dream) will not harm them.”
-(Sahih Muslim).
+Prophet Muhammad (pbuh) told us what to do upon Experiencing a bad dream.
+“So when one of you has a dream that he dislikes, he should spit on his left side three times, seek refuge with Allah from Shaitan thrice, and change the position he was lying in (Sahih Muslim).
+In another narration in Muslim, the Prophet Muhammad (pbuh) informed us that if we spit three times and seek refuge with Allah, then it (the dream) will not harm him” (Sahih Muslim).